Where can I find forms that I need for various reasons?

 The Board of Directors establishes tuition fees each year.
 Tuition is charged, per student, on an annual basis.
 Payment may be made annually, bi-annually or according to a 12-month schedule, from July 1 through June 1.
 The monthly payment schedule has no correlation to the number of days your child is enrolled in school.
 Optional programs, activities, graduation and field trips may involve additional charges.

-- Parents who are having difficulty in making payments should contact the bookkeeper immediately.
+Parents who are having difficulty in making payments should contact the school book-keeper immediately.
 The School will make every effort to seek some arrangement satisfactory to both the parents and the school.

 Are there additional requirements for parents?